Mount Magazine State Park Overlook

 Drive to Scott and Keo

 U.S. 165 southeast out of Little Rock takes you through the farmlands of Scott and Keo, two special small towns in central Arkansas.
-You’re in the flatlands so it’s a different type of scenic drive.
-The crops take on a color all their own and the fields stretch out before you.
-At Scott, you can stop at the Plantation Agriculture Museum and Plum Bayou Mounds Archeological State Park, formerly Toltec Mounds Archeological State Parks, and Scott Plantation Settlement.
+You’re in the flatlands, so it’s a different type of scenic drive.
+The crops take on a color all their own, and the fields stretch out before you.
+At Scott, you can stop at the Plantation Agriculture Museum and Plum Bayou Mounds Archeological State Park, formerly Toltec Mounds Archeological State Park, and Scott Plantation Settlement.